jckuri/Sensor-Fusion-and-Object-Tracking-2/README.md

 This error is not my fault because the precomputed results of `fpn_resnet` that Udacity gave us lack many lidar measurements in big gaps.
 Fortunately, I did my best to follow the 2 important cars from the beginning to the end, without losing the track.
 And I obtained a decent mean RMSE for the 2 important cars: 0.40 and 0.14.

 I debugged extensively this part.
 I thought I was not using camera measurements properly.
 But I tracked the flow of measurements throughout all the functions and I noticed that at most 1 lidar measurement and 1 camera measurement are being matched to each track in each frame.
-I changed the calculations of camera measurements slightly, changing signs and adding some quantities, producing disastrous errors.
+Moreover, I changed the calculations of camera measurements slightly, changing signs and adding some quantities, producing disastrous errors.
 It means that my formulas without slight modifications are correct.

 **RMSE through time (Step 4)**<br/>
 <img src='images/RMSE4.png'/>